xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 ## 4. Finding the Optimal Solution

 Now we only need to find the optimal removal solution.
 The simplest method here is to enumerate `object`.
-But my classmate貌似 (seemingly) turned the recorded positions into `.` one by one and analyzed the reclaimable count, which is somewhat inefficient (maybe I misunderstood him?
+But my classmate seemingly turned the recorded positions into `.` one by one and analyzed the reclaimable count, which is somewhat inefficient (maybe I misunderstood him?
 Anyway, this method is slow).
 Actually, we can just read according to the offsets.

 When a debris is removed, according to the definition, the values of the surrounding cells should decrease by 1, and its own position becomes positive and then decreases by 1.
 Thus, we know that only if its own cell is -1, removal makes it reclaimable; only if its surrounding cells are 1, removal makes them reclaimable.
 Thus, we get the following code: